JUMP TO A TOPIC

 Your income also impacts your mesothelioma VA Pension claim: whether it’ll be accepted, and if so, how much you’ll receive.
 In order to calculate your Pension amount, the VA subtracts your annual income from the Maximum Annual Pension Rate (MAPR).
 You’ll receive the difference, broken up into 12 monthly payments.

-The maximum net worth for a veteran and their spouse is $138,489, which means a claimant above this won’t qualify for Pension.
+The maximum net worth for a veteran and their spouse is $150,538, as of Dec.
+1, 2022.
+This amount will be in effect until Nov.
+30, 2023.
+The maximum net worth means a claimant with a net worth higher than this amount of $150,538 won’t qualify for Pension.
 This is the maximum household income and assets to qualify the veteran with mesothelioma for Pension payments.

 Along with annual income, certain assets also are added to the net worth.
 Examples of assets counted are: investments (stocks and bonds); furniture; and boats.
 Automobiles, houses and household appliances are not considered.